Mock Orange (band): Overview

 On September 9, 2008, Wednesday Records released Mock Orange's Captain Love.
 The record was recorded over the better part of a year in Nashville, Tennessee with producer Jeremy Ferguson (Be Your Own Pet, Josh Rouse).
-Punctuated by the engaging artwork of Kathleen Lolley (My Morning Jacket's Z), the record picks up where Mind Is Not Brain left off and proves to be Mock Orange's most sophisticated, ambitious and affecting release to date.
+Punctuated by the engaging artwork of Kathleen Lolley (My Morning Jacket's Z).

-Mock Orange have also developed a strong following in Japan, touring the country five times with their Japanese labelmates The Band Apart and releasing a split EP titled Daniels EP.
+Mock Orange have also developed a significant following in Japan, touring the country five times with Japanese band, The Band Apart and releasing a split EP titled Daniels EP.
 2006 also saw the band making their European debut, touring in Germany, Spain, France and Switzerland.
-The UK leg of the tour was cancelled after the band's van was broken into in Spain.
+The UK portion of the tour was cancelled after the band's van was broken into in Spain.

-2011 saw the release of their latest full-length album, Disguised As Ghosts, on Wednesday Records.
-Slightly less funky than Captain Love, it still follows along the acoustic-strewn pop path with thoughtful arrangements and excellent production.
+Mock Orange released their latest full-length album, Disguised As Ghosts, in 2011; it was released on Wednesday Records.
 The album was recorded by bassist Zach Grace with Jeremy Ferguson returning to help produce.
-The album has been released on both CD and Vinyl.
+The album has been released on both CD and vinyl.

 In 2016, the band signed with Topshelf Records (Braid, The Jazz June) to release their follow-up to "Disguised As Ghosts".
 According to Mock Orange's Twitter account, Alan Douches was recruited to master the album in late March.
-Said to be a melding of their two conflicting past sounds, Put The Kid On The Sleepy Horse has a May 20, 2016 release date.
+Described as a melding of their two conflicting past sounds, Put The Kid On The Sleepy Horse has a May 20, 2016 release date.